Visual Arts Artist-Run Centres and Organizations: Operating

 The program supports the ongoing operations of not-for-profit, professional visual arts organizations in Ontario.

 The program’s priority is to support visual arts organizations and artist-run centres that demonstrate a consistent commitment to Ontario’s professional artists, including the payment of exhibition and other professional fees, and to their role in the visual arts and/or craft infrastructure and the region.

-- In 2020 this program is in year one of a three-year cycle and is accepting new applicants.
+- In 2023 this program is in year 3 of a three-year cycle.

 - Financial and statistical reports must be submitted through Canadian Arts Data / Données sur les arts au Canada (CADAC) before the deadline.

-- 2023 is the next deadline open to new applicants to this program.
+- 2024 will be the next deadline open to new applicants to this program.